Jazmin Bean: Artistry

-Bean's music has been described as pop metal, trap metal, hyperpop, alt-pop, grunge, and horror pop.
+Bean's music has been described as pop metal, pastel goth, trap metal, hyperpop, alt-pop, grunge, and horror pop.
 Paper's Jael Goldfine described their music as "freaky", "eerie", and "genre-bending".
 They have stated that their music is inspired by film soundtracks, including those of the 2019 horror film Midsommar and the 2005 fantasy film Corpse Bride.

 Bean has stated that their style is inspired by Hello Kitty, Aswangs, Fraggle Rock, and Tim Burton films, and they have described it as a form of escapism.

-A pop-up exhibition titled "R U Looking 4 Me Now" was opened from late November to early December of 2021 in Harajuku, Japan.
-The pop-up was in collaboration with Hysteric Glamour and featured behind the scenes props from their music videos and their own art.
+Bean's public image has evolved from a "cute" aesthetic with pastel colors and frills, mixed with gothic motifs, to a more edgy, glam-goth, and neo-Victorian look, reflecting their non-binary identity and musical growth.
+Bean's current style is more edgy and less "kawaii" looking, though still incorporating horror motifs.

+Bean's makeup style, formerly known for its "hybrid creature" aesthetic, has evolved from a more extreme, fantasy-inspired look to a more glam, albeit still alternative, style, while maintaining their signature use of makeup as a form of expression.
+“As soon as I got out of rehab, I cut all my hair off and changed my makeup style because I kept seeing people with the same look,” Bean stated, in an interview.

 Personal life

-Bean is on the autism spectrum.
-They are agender and use they/them pronouns.
-They sometimes wear a chest binder, and in April 2021 announced plans to undergo top surgery.
-They are based in London.
-In June 2022, they announced that they had been in rehab for a ketamine addiction and were on the road to recovery.
+Bean has autism.
+They are nonbinary and use they/them pronouns.

+In 2022, Bean spent several months in a rehabilitation clinic for a ketamine addiction.
+Prior to this, they had written the majority of their debut album while on the drugs, but decided to scrap it and start over after recovering "... to avoid any sense of 'woe is me'".